 Travis M. Hayden, MPAS, PA-C completed his undergraduate studies at Le Moyne College and upon graduating he was awarded enrollment into the U.S. Navy’s Health Services Collegiate Program.
 Through the program he received his formal training as a physician assistant (PA) at the Sisters of Charity Medical Center of Staten Island, New York.
 He then proudly served on active duty as a Medical Service Corps Officer in the U.S. Navy, working as a PA in military and family medicine.
 During his time in the Navy, he completed his master’s degree in physician assistant studies from the University of Nebraska.
 Since completing his tour in the Navy in 2003, he has been working in the field of dermatology in beautiful upstate New York.
 Since 2003 he has enjoyed teaching PA students and currently holds a faculty position at Le Moyne College Physician Assistant Program as the Assistant Academic Coordinator.
 He also is a clinical instructor and preceptor for the SUNY Upstate Medical University Physician Assistant Program.
 In 2013 he was honored to receive the Central New York Physician Assistant Association’s PA Educator of the Year award.
 Travis is an NCCPA nationally certified PA and is a member of the American Academy of Physician Assistants (AAPA) and a Fellow member of the Society of Dermatology Physician Assistants (SDPA) where he has held appointments as Committee Chair and as Board of Director.
 He is the founding Editor in Chief of the Journal of Dermatology for Physician Assistants (JDPA) and an inaugural Board of Trustee member and Research Committee member of the Dermatology PA Foundation (DPAF).

 Matthew L. Davidson, Ph.D., President and Director of Education.
-Dr. Matthew L. Davidson is an original Founder and the current President of the Institute for Excellence & Ethics (IEE).
-Through his work at IEE Dr. Davidson seeks to foster optimal performance in individuals and organizations through the assessment and development of leadership, teamwork, work ethic, and overall well-being.
-IEE's Excellence with Integrity Assessment and Development Tools have been used in a wide-range of educational, youth development and workplace settings, as well as with student-athletes in youth, high school, and Division I, II, and III college settings.
-He is the lead author of the Excellence with Integrity Curriculum Series and The Power2Achieve Program.
-His writing on excellence with integrity for individuals and organizations appears in the Journal of Dermatology for Physician's Assistants and in New York Physician's Magazine.
+Dr. Matthew L. Davidson is an original Founder and the current President of the Excellence with Integrity Institute.
+Through his work at the Institute Dr. Davidson seeks to foster optimal performance in individuals and organizations through the assessment and development of leadership, teamwork, work ethic, and overall well-being.
+The Institute's Excellence with Integrity Assessment and Development Tools have been used in a wide-range of educational, youth development and workplace settings, as well as with student-athletes in youth, high school, and Division I, II, and III college settings.
+He is the lead author of the Excellence with Integrity ESSENTIALS Series and The Power2Achieve Program.
 Dr. Davidson has dedicated over 20 years to the theory, practice, and assessment of character and culture.
 Previously he served as Research Director at the Center for the 4th & 5th Rs (Respect & Responsibility) at SUNY Cortland.
 He has also been on staff at the Family Life Development Center at Cornell University, the Values Program at Le Moyne College, and the Mendelson Center for Sport, Character, and Culture at the University of Notre Dame, where he was also an Adjunct Professor of Education.